GluuFederation/docs-cb-prod/docs/source/index.md

 ## Installation

-There are two supported deployment strategies:
+There are three supported deployment strategies:

-- [Local Couchbase installation](#local-installation), where both Gluu and Couchbase reside on the same server.
+- [Local Couchbase installation for community edition Gluu](#local-installation), where both Gluu and Couchbase reside on the same server.
 OK for basic testing.

-- [Remote Couchbase installation](#remote-installation), where Couchbase is on its own dedicated servers.
+- [Remote VM Couchbase installation for community edition Gluu](#remote-installation), where Couchbase is on its own dedicated servers.
+Recommended for performance testing.
+Required for production.

+- [Kubernetes Couchbase installation](#kubernetes-installation), where Couchbase is installed on a kubernetes cluster in its own namespace.
 Recommended for performance testing.
 Required for production.

 ### Pre-requirements